Barry Docks: Decline

-The British Railways Act of 1921 forced a consolidation of the railways into four systems that lasted until 1947, when the railways were nationalised.
+The Railways Act 1921 forced a consolidation of the railways into four systems that lasted until 1947, when the railways were nationalised.
 The Barry Railway Company was merged with the Great Western Railway (GWR) the next year.
 By this time it had tracks covering 68 mi of route, and large amounts of equipment.
 In addition to coal wagons the company ran suburban passenger services.
 W. Waddell, general manager of the Barry, became assistant to the chief of the GWR docks department.
 The acquisition made the GWR the world's largest dock owner.
 With ports in Barry, Cardiff, Swansea, Newport, Penarth and Port Talbot the GWR shipped over 50 e6LT each year, three-quarters of which was South Wales coal.

 There was a short boom in 1923, after which GWR made heavy investments in adapting the hoists and tips in its docks and sidings to handle the 20-ton wagon, but the collieries were often unwilling to adopt the new size despite offers of rebates.
 1923 proved to be the post-war peak.
 Coal output in Wales dropped from a total of 57.4 e6LT that year to 37.7 e6LT in 1928, and continued to fall as ships converted from coal to oil.

 In May 1926 GWR was involved in the General Strike of mineworkers, continuing to run trains during the strike while miners had downed tools.
 This caused resentment that lasted for many years.
 The mines remained closed until the winter of 1926, causing a severe loss to GWR, which was also starting to feel competition from road transport.
 In October 1929 the Wall Street crash heralded the start of the Great Depression.
 In 1926 the freight line from Penrhos South Junction to Barry Junction (B&M) was closed.
 In 1930 through passenger traffic from Tonteg Junction to Pontypridd Craig and Hafod Junction ceased but freight continued until 1951, when that section was closed, following which traffic was diverted to run to Treforest Junction from Tonteg Junction until the entire branch closed in 1963.
 By 1935 export volumes of the GWR ports were 55% of the 1923 peak and import volumes were 63% of the 1923 peak.
 The next year GWR "temporarily" closed the port of Penarth.